-WHEREAS, the Owner proposes to use a portion of the Property, namely a specific area of Assessor Parcels 008-0045.0, 009-0004.0, 014-0003.B & 014-0004.D (hereinafter the “Enterprise Project Site”), subject to the exemptions and exclusions hereinafter set forth, only for those uses allowed in the Enterprise Zoning District (“EZ District”) by Use Regulation Schedule, §222-8 of the Zoning By-Law of the Town of Lancaster (the “Zoning Bylaw”) in effect as of the Effective Date (as defined below) of this Agreement, for a project containing a maximum building ground floor area of 2,450,000 square feet, along with associated parking, access, site circulation and infrastructure, including, without limitation, the installation of the Phase One Access Road on and within Parcel 014-0004.D (the “Enterprise Project”); and
+WHEREAS, the Owner proposes to use a portion of the Property, namely a specific area of Assessor Parcels 008-0045.0, 009-0004.0, 014-0003.B & 014-0004.D (hereinafter the “Enterprise Project Site”), subject to the exemptions and exclusions hereinafter set forth, only for those uses allowed in the Enterprise Zoning District (“EZ District”) by Use Regulation Schedule, §222-8 of the Zoning By-Law of the Town of Lancaster (the “Zoning Bylaw”) in effect as of the Effective Date (as defined below) of this Agreement, for a project containing a maximum building ground floor area of 2,450,000 square feet, along with associated parking, access, site circulation and infrastructure, including, without limitation, the installation of the Phase One Access Road on and within Parcel 014-0004.D; and

+WHEREAS, the Owner’s project is detailed in the Concept Plan dated _____that the Owner, acting by and through its affiliated entity Capital Group Properties, LLC (“Capital Group”), prepared and submitted to the Planning Board for the October __, 2022 public hearing on the proposed zoning change to the EZ District that was held pursuant to M.G.L. c.40A, §5; this Concept Plan was required by §220-63 of the Lancaster Zoning Bylaw, and included plans, a detailed project narrative, and supporting materials and studies; and

+WHEREAS, this Concept Plan, inclusive of the supporting narrative and studies, is attached hereto as Exhibit G; and the project shown on the Concept Plan is hereinafter referred to as the “Enterprise Project”; and

 WHEREAS, a portion of the Enterprise Project is not allowed under the Town of Lancaster’s current zoning as approximately 60% of the Enterprise Project Site is located within the EZ District, with the remainder being located within the Town’s Residential Zoning District.
 Portions of the Enterprise Project Site are also within the Water Resource Overlay District.
 The boundaries of current zoning districts, including the overlay Water Resource District, and the boundaries of the proposed Enterprise Project Site are shown on the “Proposed amending and modifying Re-Zoning Plan” attached Exhibit D; and

-WHEREAS, in order for the Enterprise Project to be constructed, the entirety of the Enterprise Project Site would need to be within the Enterprise Zoning District; and
+WHEREAS, in order for the Enterprise Project to be constructed, the entirety of the Enterprise Project Site would need to be located within the Enterprise Zoning District; and

-WHEREAS, the Select Board is amenable to sponsoring an article on the warrant at a Special Town Meeting in 2022 or the 2023 Annual Town Meeting, whichever sooner occurs, substantially in the form attached as Exhibit E-1 the substance of which has been approved by the Owner that would expand and re-configure the EZ District by including all of the Property Project Site within the EZ District and allow for the construction of the Enterprise Project on the Property, provided that adequate assurances are put in place to define the maximum development that may occur and to ensure that the Owner will address and offset all impacts associated with and resulting from the Enterprise Project, should it be allowed to proceed; and
+WHEREAS, the Select Board is amenable to sponsoring an article on the warrant at a Special Town Meeting in 2022 or the 2023 Annual Town Meeting, whichever sooner occurs, substantially in the form attached as Exhibit E-1 the substance of which has been approved by the Owner that would expand and re-configure the EZ District by including all of the Property Project Site within the EZ District and allow, subject to all required permits and approvals, for the construction of the Enterprise Project on the Property, provided that adequate assurances are put in place to define the maximum development that may occur and to ensure that the Owner will address and offset all impacts associated with and resulting from the Enterprise Project, should it be allowed to proceed; and

 WHEREAS, the Select Board is also amenable to sponsoring an article on the warrant at a Special Town Meeting in 2022, or at the 2023 Annual Town Meeting, substantially in the form attached as Exhibit E-2 the substance of which has been approved by the Owner which addresses and amends Section ________ of Lancaster Zoning Bylaw, _____________, increasing the maximum building height in the EZ District from forty (40) feet to fifty (50) feet; and